-2.12.11.1 Section 316(5) provides an exemption for the fund management industry - persons carrying on a business of managing investments or holding investments for customers whether as a custodian or a trustee - from the requirements of s.316(2) and (3).
+- 2.12.11.1 Section 316(5) provides an exemption for the fund management industry persons carrying on a business of managing investments or holding investments for customers whether as a custodian or a trustee from the requirements of s.316(2) and (3).
 It removes the obligation on a holding company to aggregate interests in shares of listed corporations held by controlled corporations that hold their interest in their capacity as an investment manager, custodian or trustee and manage their interests independently (see s.
 316(2)(3) and (5)).
 The exemption does not exempt the investment manager, trustee or custodian from his duty to disclose his interests in the shares that he manages or holds.
 It also only applies to interests held by separate corporations.
 The exemption is not available to separate businesses carried on in one corporation even if there are Chinese walls between the various divisions.
-To qualify for the exemption the conditions to be satisfied are that :

-- (i) the controlled corporation is interested in those shares by reason only of its obligation or power to invest in, manage, deal in or hold interests in those shares on behalf of its customers in the ordinary course of its business as an investment manager22, custodian or trustee;23 - (ii) to the extent that the controlled corporation has any right or power to vote in respect of those shares, such right or power is exercisable by the controlled corporation independently without any reference to its holding company or any company in the same group; and
+To qualify for the exemption the conditions to be satisfied are that: - (i) the controlled corporation is interested in those shares by reason only of its obligation or power to invest in, manage, deal in or hold interests in those shares on behalf of its customers in the ordinary course of its business as an investment manager20, custodian or trustee;21

-22 A defined term, see paragraph 2.12.11.3.
+20 A defined term, see paragraph 2.12.11.3.